2021 Russia–United States summit

-The 2021 Russia–United States summit (also known as Geneva 2021 or the Biden–Putin summit) was a summit meeting between United States President Joe Biden and Russian President Vladimir Putin on 16 June 2021, in Geneva, Switzerland.
+The 2021 Russia–United States Summit (also known as Geneva 2021 or the Biden–Putin Summit) was a summit meeting between United States president Joe Biden and Russian president Vladimir Putin on 16 June 2021, in Geneva, Switzerland.

 History

-Two summits were held in Geneva during the Cold War.
-In 1955, the leaders of Britain, France, the Soviet Union and the United States discussed global security.
-In 1985, US President Ronald Reagan and Soviet General Secretary Mikhail Gorbachev discussed diplomatic relations and nuclear weaponry.
+Two summits between the United States and the Soviet Union were held in Geneva during the Cold War.
+In July 1955, the leaders of Britain, France, the Soviet Union, and the United States discussed global security.
+In November 1985, U.S. president Ronald Reagan and Soviet General Secretary Mikhail Gorbachev also met there to discuss diplomatic relations and nuclear weaponry.